 Please note that clicking on links to external websites will cause you to leave the Magus website.

-Magus Private Wealth Ltd is authorised and regulated by the Financial Conduct Authority.
+Magus Wealth is a trading style of Magus Private Wealth Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No. 3611274.
-Registered address: Kingfisher House, Northwood Park, Gatwick Road, Crawley RH10 9XN.

 Registered address: Endeavour House, Crawley Business Quarter, Manor Royal, Crawley RH10 9LW